FastyBird/sonoff-sc/README.md

 ### Microwave sensor

-In case microwave is present, ATMega328 will send additional message:
+In case microwave is present, ATMega328 will send extended data message:

 ```
-  AT+UPDATE="movement":1[1B]
+  AT+UPDATE="humidity":42,"temperature":20,"light":7,"noise":3,"dusty":1,"dust":0,"illuminance":150,"movement":1[1B]
 ```

-Value in this message could be 0 or 1, when 0 mean no presence detected.
+Value for **movement** parameter could be 0 or 1, when 0 mean no presence detected.

 ## License